A universal characterization of higher algebraic K-theory: Connective -theory

 \section{Connective $K$-theory}

 In this section, we verify that higher algebraic $K$-theory provides an additiive invariant of small stable $\i$-categories; theorem~\ref{thm:main1} then applies to show that ths invariant descends to $\Motadd$.
-Furthermore, we prove the essential fact that algebraic $K$-theory in fact becomes co-representable in $\Motadd$ (see theorem~\ref{thm:main2}).
-This allows us to understand transformations between additive theories from algebraic $K$-theory via the Yoneda lemma; we use this in Section~\ref{sec:cyclo} to characterize the cyclotomic trace map.
-We begin by developing the necessary background on the construction of algebraic $K$-theory for small $\i$-categories with finite colimits.
+Furthermore, following the outline of \cite{Duke}, we prove the essential result that algebraic $K$-theory in fact becomes co-representable in $\Motadd$ (see theorem~\ref{thm:main2}).
+The underlying point is that Waldhausen's $\Sdot$ construction simply becomes the suspension in $\Motadd$.
+This result will allow us to understand transformations between additive theories from algebraic $K$-theory via the Yoneda lemma; we use this in Section~\ref{sec:cyclo} to characterize the cyclotomic trace map.
+We begin by developing the necessary background on the construction of algebraic $K$-theory for small $\i$-categories with finite colimits, and in subsection~\ref{sub:comparison} we compare the $K$-theory of a suitable Waldhausen category with the $K$-theory of its underlying $\i$-category.